pip1999/Portfolio/README.md

 The plot shows each song's danceability and energy, seperated by playlists that I want to compare.
 Additionally, the size of the points show the popularity of each song.

+Homework week 8

+I am still working on this sorry!!
+It will be finished today 28/02 :)